• Heritage Christian Jan 2024

 Riverbanks Zoo Splashpad

 Within the Botanical Gardens, you will find Waterfall Junction – Riverbanks Zoo Garden’s very own huge splash pad and kiddy play zone!
-This area spans across 3-acres and includes a splash pad, life-size dinosaur fossil dig, a large treehouse, playhouses, and an open green space for endless fun and imagination!
+This area spans across 3-acres and includes a splash pad, a life-size dinosaur fossil dig, a large treehouse, playhouses, and an open green space for endless fun and imagination!

-Waterfall Junction is open year-round, however, the splash pad is only open throughout the summer.
+Waterfall Junction is open year-round; however, the splash pad is only open throughout the summer.
 All water functions turn off 15 minutes before closing.

 Splash Pad at Waterfall Junction